zainab7681051/simple-to-do-list-app/README.md

-# Advanced-to-do-list-app
+# simple-to-do-list-app
-a Advanced to-do list web app with interface in vue and web server in nodejs express and database in postgresql.
+a simple to-do list web app with interface in vue and web server in nodejs express and database in postgresql.
 #
 user can log in or sign up and save their to-do list in postgreSQL database or they can use the app as guests, and their list will be saved in the browser cache using vuex state management.